Seattle Arts & Lectures cultivates transformative experiences through story and language with readers and writers of all generations.

 Equity

 Seattle Arts & Lectures is striving towards racial equity at all times, in all parts of our organization.
 And, though we will inevitably make mistakes, we commit to telling you what we’ve been doing in this area going forward.
-To be transparent about this important work, twice a year—in summer and winter—we will share how racial equity has shaped our efforts over the previous six months.
-To read our February 23, 2022 Racial Equity Accountability Report, click the button below.
+To be transparent about this important work, we share how racial equity has shaped our efforts.
+To read our most recent Racial Equity Accountability Reports, click the button below.

 Youth Programs